TylerJamesMalloy/ty-malloy/_posts/2022-03-05-RL-Data-Security.md

 </figure>

 Not only does the REST API provide a manner for representing data, more importantly it describes how the user, in this case our RL algorithm, interacts with a web based system.
 Just looking at the two diagrams shown previously we can easily draw direct connections between their functionalities.
-We can

 Generally the information contained in a REST API based response from a web server is contained in a specific format such as HTML, XML, or JSON depending on the application.
 If we were to build a real RL system we would likely again want to narrow down (you are likely starting to see a trend) the scope by selecting one of these formats.
 Alternatively we could try training a more general RL system with either a logic based preprocessing step unique to each of the representation methods, or some other information structuring approach.